 Live Action TV

-- Firefly, if you disregard one notable instance involving psionic powers which may or may not qualify as Functional Magic.
+- At least one notable instance involving psionic powers (which may or may not qualify as Functional Magic)

 - Defying Gravity, although there is some debate about whether or not the Antares' communication system is FTL, even though it is never explicitly stated or even implied to be so.
 It appears to be FTL, because characters millions of kilometers away will be carrying on a casual conversation without any time lag, but this may just be for the audience's convenience.
 The characters could in fact have been waiting around for minutes at a time for their friends to respond to their messages offscreen.

-- Transhuman Space from GURPS.
+- Transhuman Space (a GURPS setting).
 In the year 2100, there is no FTL, no aliens, no breaking physical laws.
 But the sheer alienness of the people inhabiting this setting is both realistic and overwhelming.